Providing Web services to your intranet and the public Internet is almost a staple of being productive in today's

 - Fourth, Windows NT and Windows 2000 both install IIS as a default component.

 Windows NT's IIS has a default active FTP site.
 Windows 2000's IIS does not create a default FTP site.
-Windows .NET does not install
+Windows .NET does not install IIS as a default component and does not create a default FTP site.
+So you may have an FTP server active and not even know it.

 It would be easy for a cracker to sniff packets off your Internet link looking for user accounts and passwords, or to initiate a brute-force attack against a known user account without fear of that account's being locked out.